integr8ly/keycloak-operator/README.md

 *Note*: You will need a running Kubernetes or OpenShift cluster to use the Operator

 - clone this repo to `$GOPATH/src/github.com/integr8ly/keycloak-operator`
-- run `make setup install run`
+- run `make setup/dep cluster/prepare code/run`

-Note that you only need to run `setup` the first time.
-After that you can simply run `make run`.
+Note that you only need to run `setup/dep` the first time.
+After that you can simply run `make code/run`.

 You should see something like: